WICG/scroll-to-text-fragment/README.md

 Navigating to such a URL will cause the browser to indicate the first instance of the matched text.
-The exact details of what a browser should do once it finds a match are mosty beyond the scope of this proposal.
+The exact details of what a browser should do once it finds a match are mostly beyond the scope of this proposal.
 Browsers are mostly free to choose what kind of UI to surface, whether or not to scroll the text into view on load, and how to visually emphasize it.